 Use it to quickly turn any digital process into visually appealing and engaging job aids.

-Scribe auto-generates step-by-step guides in seconds.
+Scribe writes how-to guides in seconds.
 Simply turn on the extension or desktop app and walk through your process.
 Scribe works while you work to automatically create your guide.
 It’s time to amp up employee productivity and proficiency.

 Don't take our word for it.
 Sign up for Scribe for free and see for yourself!